 Art exhibition/ museum

-Take advantage of exhibitions and museums you have in your town.
+Take advantage of the exhibitions and museums you have in your town.
 It’s a perfect excuse to get away from your computer and fill up your creative bucket.
 This is the kind of excursion in which you learn and discover something new.
-And discoveries always result in plenty new ideas.
+And discoveries always result in plenty of new ideas.

 Change of scenery

 As we’re talking about getting away from your computer, sometimes it’s just what we need.
 Even if it’s only for an hour, the change of scenery will do you good.
 You can take a walk, meet with friends, or read a book.
 Let your ideas sit for a while and go back to them later.
 For me, this is the most effective way to get inspired.
 Once I occupy my brain with something different, I finally find the missing piece or have the idea I was searching for so hard.
-I know it’s tough to unglue from your computer and internet but, trust me, you will come back energized and motivated.
+I know it’s tough to unglue from your computer and the internet but, trust me, you will come back energized and motivated.

 Watching a movie not only helps you to take a little time-out from work but can also bring you a whole new bucket full of ideas.
 I am a big fan of quirky movies e.g. from Jim Jarmusch or Woody Allen and I love Wim Wenders’ films for their exceptional imagery.
 There are movies, you can watch a hundred times and still be inspired by them and sometimes you just need something light and funny to get distracted for a while before you go back to work with fresh ideas.